 What Are SSL Certificates?

 Secure Sockets Layer Certificates more commonly referred to as SSL Certificates are small data files that digitally bind a cryptographic key to a business’s details.
-When this is installed onto a web server, it activates the padlock symbol and the
+When this is installed onto a web server, it activates the padlock symbol and the Hyper Text Transfer Protocol (HTTP) is changed to Hyper Text Transfer Protocol Secure (HTTPS).

 By having this digital certificate installed, it means that you are creating a secure link between your website and a visitor’s browser.
 This certificate essentially acts as a maximum-security feature that helps to protect sensitive data on your websites, such as visitor’s personal information and credit card numbers.